psachin/psachin.github.io/_posts/2018-04-18-kill-stop-program-in-Linux.md

    Notice that the job ID should be prefixed with '%', else `kill` will consider it as PID.

-   `kill` can work without specifying signal.
-In that case a default action is to send SIGTERM which terminated the process.
-Execute `kill -l` to list all signal names and use `man kill` command to the man-page.
+   `kill` can work without specifying a signal explicitly.
+In that case a default action is to send SIGTERM which will terminate the process.
+Execute `kill -l` to list all signal names and use `man kill` command to read the man-page.

 3. Using `killall`